 The Labor Cliff isn’t coming.
 It’s here.
 And the Factory Model is producing workers for jobs that no longer exist.
 It’s like running a blacksmith apprenticeship program in 2025: technically functional, practically absurd.

 In 1984, educational psychologist Benjamin Bloom published research that should have detonated a bomb under every school board in America.
-He found that students receiving one-on-one tutoring with mastery learning performed two standard deviations better than students in traditional classrooms.
+He found that students receiving one-on-one tutoring with mastery learning (where you don’t move on until you’ve actually understood the current topic) performed two standard deviations better than students in traditional classrooms.

 Until now.